 The above requirements are compulsory to all businesses which:

 It is therefore important that you are providing full and transparent information to any customers or users of your website, if it is used by any individuals based in the UK.

 The ICO recommend that businesses undertake regular cookie audits to identify the cookies which are used by the website and the characteristic of each cookie.

-Oury Clark can review your current policies and provide advice on updates and implementation in order to ensure that you are compliant with data protection laws in both the UK and the EU.
+Oury Clark can review your current policies and provide advice on updates and implementation in order to ensure that you are compliant with GDPR and PECR.
 We can also provide advice on the process needed to conduct a cookie audit.

 Copyright © 2013 - Oury Clark.